imabhishek17/Leetcode-top-interview-150/Array_and_String/README.md

         }

         /*
-    The problem statement mentions that the intervals vector is sorted.
-    Therefore, there's no need to sort it (that's why comment the below sort function).
-    If the problem did not specify that the intervals are sorted, then we would need to sort the intervals before proceeding with the merge.
+    Since the problem states that the intervals are sorted, there's no need to sort them again; otherwise, we would have to sort the intervals before merging.
         */
         // sort(intervals.begin(), intervals.end());